 What Do Data Analysts Do?

+Simply put, a data analyst’s job is to interpret data and then to turn that data into a story.
 Data analysts turn large volumes of data into insights that organizations can use to make smarter business decisions.
-They work across a wide range of industries—from healthcare and education to retail and the government—collecting data and looking for patterns within that data to uncover any trends they can use to make recommendations to their clients or colleagues.
+They work across a wide range of industries—from healthcare and education to retail and the government—collecting data and looking for patterns within that data to uncover trends that can be used to make decisions and recommendations.

 Download Our Free Guide to Breaking Into Analytics